 Before the start of each semester the Office of Student Affairs at Kasteel Well offers each castle student the chance to order a standard Euro cell phone plus SIM card for around €15.
 Details on how to sign up for his phone will be provided to students a few months before departure for the castle.

-Please review the Computer and Technology section for more details.
+Please review the Cell Phones, Computers and Electricity section for more details.

 Due to space constraints, students are not allowed to have overnight guests.
 Students are welcome to have guests in common areas 10:00 am–11:00 pm and are responsible for registering them through the Student Services Center.
 Students are expected to remain with their guests at all times.
 Some reasonably priced local bed and breakfasts are the Grote Waaij, Het Vijf Sterrenhofje and La Belle Meuse.
 Also, there is a 4-star hotel in the town of Wellerlooi, a 10 minute drive from the castle.